What is income drawdown?

 - If you take money from your pension you can still pay into your pension in the future.
 You can take up to 25% tax free but once you've withdrawn any taxable cash, you will be subject to tax charges if you contribute more than £4,000 in total to any defined contribution pensions in a tax year.
 This is known as money purchase annual allowance (MPAA).
 Read more about tax implications

 - Taking a lump sum counts towards the total amount of pension money you can use for retirement benefits before paying an extra tax charge (your lifetime allowance).
-The current limit is £1.03 million
+The lifetime allowance for the 2019/20 tax year is £1,055,000

 - If you’re planning to put the money you take into savings or other investments, you should compare and think about how it will get treated for inheritance tax purposes